 3. Pack Extra Medication

 It should be understood that before leaving for your wilderness trip, you must go through a medical examination.
-If your allows you to go ahead, make sure to bring the proper medication.
+If your physician allows you to go ahead, make sure to bring the proper medication.

 Aside from your personal medicines, don’t forget to bring aspirin, pain relievers, antihistamines, and multivitamins.
 You’ll be needing the extra immunity boost if you will be staying out for days!